 Preparing students for active citizenship is part of Bowdoin’s mission, and any staff or faculty member who works with students can make a difference.
 Here are some simple tactics:

-- Ask students, “where are you voting this fall?”
-Ask about their plan to vote (where/how/when, and deadlines).
+- Ask students about their plan to vote (where/how/when, and deadlines).
 Invite ineligible students to mobilize voters through the love vote.

 - Ask students how they are participating in democracy, beyond voting.
 Following up on the question,